Advance Your Career as a Certified Electronic Health Record Specialist in Georgia

 Frequently Asked Questions

-What is the role of a CEHRS in Georgia?
+How does the demand for telemedicine affect the role of CEHRS professionals in Georgia?